Diabetes and Dementia: The Emerging Science of Type 3 Diabetes

 Medications for Alzheimer’s: Easing the Journey

-For individuals already within the realm of Alzheimer’s, there is hope.
-Various medications are available that can help manage the condition, even though their impact on Alzheimer’s symptoms remains a subject of ongoing research.
+For those who are already in the realm of Alzheimer’s, there is hope.
+There are drugs that can be administered to treat the condition even though their effects on the symptoms of Alzheimer’s remain under research.

 The Anti-Amyloid Antibodies: Unraveling the Beta-Amyloid Puzzle

-One avenue of treatment involves anti-amyloid antibody intravenous infusion therapy, exemplified by aducanumab and lecanemab.
-These therapies aim to remove beta-amyloid from the brain, potentially slowing cognitive decline.
+One such treatment is intravenous infusion therapy with anti-amyloid antibodies such as aducanumab and lecanemab.
+These therapies remove beta-amyloid from the brain, which may slow down cognitive decline.

 The NMDA-Receptor Antagonist: Slowing Progression